 The Dean of Students Office offers mediation services for students needing assistance.
 Mediation is voluntary, confidential and aimed toward positive communication.
 Sessions are scheduled with each party and should last no longer than one hour.
 Matters requiring additional time will be referred to outside resources.

 Conflict Management and Mediation training are also available to students interested in improving their skills.
-Information regarding dates and times for conflict management and mediation training will be available in October 2009.
+Information regarding dates and times for conflict management and mediation training are available in the Student Affairs Office at 843-661-1182.

 Student Health Services